lcouper/lcouper.github.io/_pages/teaching.md

 author_profile: true
 ---

 I care deeply about expanding educational and research opportunities to a wider audience.
-Below are some of the teaching and mentorship experiences I've been able to take part in, and some analysis tutorials I've put together to share methods used in common biological analyses.
+Below are some of the teaching and mentorship experiences I've been able to take part in, and some analysis tutorials I've put together to share analytical approaches commonly used in ecology, evolution, and epidemiology.

 ## Teaching ##